vaib-dev/Courses/5-dbms/9-mongodb/4-crud-operations.md

 ## Update Operations
 The update() method updates the values in the existing document.

+### Syntax and Example with command
+Below we will see the syntax and example of update operation:

 **Syntax**: The basic syntax of update() method is as follows: